-The rack hardware includes two assemblies that consists of two sections: an inner rail that secures to the chassis and an outer rail that secures directly to the rack itself (see Figure 2-1).
-Installing the Chassis Rails
+You should have received two rack rail assemblies in the rack mounting kit.
+Each assembly consists of two sections: an inner fixed chassis rail that secures directly to the server chassis and an outer fixed rack rail that secures directly to the rack itself (see Figure 2-1).
+Two pairs of short brackets to be used on the front side of the outer rails are also included.

+Installing the Inner Rails